 A bring your own device (BYOD) policy is becoming the norm for many companies because it's not nearly as easy for businesses to keep pace with the rapid advances in technology as it is for individuals.
 8 min read

 A bring your own device (BYOD) policy is becoming the norm for many companies because it's not nearly as easy for businesses to keep pace with the rapid advances in technology as it is for individuals.
-That means employees often have more recently updated devices, and they would like use them for work, as well as personal reasons.
+That means employees often have more recently updated devices, and they would like to use them for work, as well as for personal reasons.

 White-collar millennial workers, in particular, are now established in the workforce.
 They are also accustomed to using their own devices whether working or playing.
 As a result, they are driving a trend toward BYOD in the companies where they work.

-So, the more progressive organizations have been allowing their employees to work on their own tablets, laptops and even smartphones, rather than on equipment that has been issued by the company.
-Unfortunately, there are a multitude of legal compliance and security issues to be considered.
+So, the more progressive organizations have been allowing their employees to work on their own tablets, laptops, and even smartphones, rather than on equipment that has been issued by the company.
+Unfortunately, there are a multitude of legal, compliance, and security issues to be considered.

 However, a well-crafted BOYD policy can address concerns of both employer and employees.

 Creating an effective BOYD policy takes a great deal of effort and planning.
 But that should not be a deterrent, because there are many advantages to having one, not the least of which is saving a significant amount of money.

 Computers and other devices are not cheap.
 Computers can range anywhere from a few hundred to a few thousand dollars.
 For instance, a company with about 30 employees with their own computers could spend $30,000 to $90,000 every few years upgrading to new equipment.